Pine Crest Orchard, Bilpin

 Advertising

-Thanks to the magic of refrigeration, we can easily bag and buy all the fruit we need with a quick trip to the local grocer, any day of the week.
+Thanks to the magic of refrigeration, we can easily bag and buy all of the fruit we need with a quick trip to the local grocer, any day of the week.
 But there’s something irresistibly romantic about getting outside and gathering nature’s bounty with your own bare hands.
-Work up your hunger first by swinging by one of the best national parks near Sydney beforehand.
+Work up an appetite by taking a hike in one of the best national parks near Sydney, then spend a few hours refuelling in an orchard.
 The fruit is guaranteed to be fresher and sweeter, and the journey will be more gratifying with the knowledge that you’re supporting our region’s hardworking farmers.
-Add it to your list of the things to do in Sydney this year.
-In order to manage crowds, farms and orchards have implemented booking systems – so just make sure to reserve a place online before you head out with wicker baskets in tow.
+To manage crowds, most farms and orchards have implemented booking systems – so just make sure to reserve a place online before you head out with your wicker baskets.
+Happy picking!

 RECOMMENDED:

-The best weekend getaways from Sydney to explore NSW
+And these are the best weekend getaways from Sydney to explore NSW.

 Different kinds of produce, and where to pick 'em